An asymmetric random Rado theorem for single equations: the $0$-statement: Introduction

 As mentioned earlier, we give a proof of a generalisation of Theorem~\ref{radores0}.
 Before we can state this result we need some more notation.

 Define an $\ell \times k$ matrix $A$ of full rank to be \emph{strictly balanced} if, for every $W \subseteq [k]$, $2 \leq |W| <k$, the following inequality holds:

 Thus, if $A$ is strictly balanced then $m(A)=(k-1)/(k-1-\ell)$.
-Given an irredundant partition regular matrix $A$, the \emph{core} $C(A)$ is a matrix obtained from $A$ by deleting rows and columns of $A$, such that $m(C(A))=m(A)$, which is irredundant, of full rank and is strictly balanced.
-The core always exists by Lemma 7.1 of~\cite{random4}.
+Given an irredundant partition regular matrix $A$, a \emph{core} $C(A)$ is a matrix obtained from $A$ by deleting rows and columns of $A$, such that $m(C(A))=m(A)$, which is irredundant, of full rank and is strictly balanced.
+A core always exists by Lemma 7.1 of~\cite{random4}.

 Given an inhomogeneous system of linear equations $Ax=b$, we call $A$ the \emph{underlying matrix} of the system.
 We define such a system to be irredundant/redundant analogously to linear equations.
-Given a system of linear equations $B$, we write $C(B)$ to denote the core of the underlying matrix of $B$.
+Note again by Lemma 4.1 in~\cite{krss} that if $A$ is irredundant, then so is $Ax=b$.
+Given a system of linear equations $B$, we write $C(B)$ to denote a core of the underlying matrix of $B$.